hannibal002/SkyHanni/CONTRIBUTING.md

 Now that we are done with that, you should be able to launch your game from your IDE with that run configuration.

-SkyHanni's Gradle configuration is very similar to the one used in **NotEnoughUpdates**, so if you want to look at another guide, check out [their guide](https://github.com/NotEnoughUpdates/NotEnoughUpdates/blob/master/CONTRIBUTING.md).
+Hanni's Gradle configuration is very similar to the one used in **NotEnoughUpdates**, so if you want to look at another guide, check out [their guide](https://github.com/NotEnoughUpdates/NotEnoughUpdates/blob/master/CONTRIBUTING.md).

 ## Pull Requests